 Daniela Weiner grew up in Austria’s Tyrolean mountains—a land of legendary snowscapes and kitchens scented with vanilla and cinnamon.
-As a child Weiner baked with her grandmother, then went on to train in Chicago before moving to Traverse City where she’s cultivated a loyal (and addicted!) following.
-With the help of partner Laura Salvatore, Weiner markets her sweet masterpieces through her pastry catering business, Daniela’s Delectables.
-Here, Daniela shares her longtime favorite holiday recipes.
+As a child Weiner baked with her grandmother, then went on to train in Chicago before moving to Traverse City where she’s cultivated a loyal following.
+Try her bittersweet chocolate cake, then devour more of her decadent holiday recipes.

 - 1 pound dark chocolate chips (60 percent cacao or more)

 - 1/2 cup white sugar